projectcalico/calico/maintenance/ebpf/enabling-bpf.md

 <label:Operator,active:true>
 <%

-If you installed {{site.prodname}} using the operator, change the `spec.calicoNetowrk.linuxDataplane` parameter in the operator's `Installation` resource to `"BPF"`:
+If you installed {{site.prodname}} using the operator, change the `spec.calicoNetwork.linuxDataplane` parameter in the operator's `Installation` resource to `"BPF"`:

 ```bash